frycast/SQL_course/create-database/MySQL/README.md

 ### Windows: installing the editor

 The above process also installed MySQL Workbench.
-This is the MySQL editor that we will use in this course.
+This is the MySQL editor we will use.

 22. Open MySQL Workbench (e.g., press the 'Windows' key on your keyboard, and type 'MySQL Workbench', then press Enter).
 23. Next to the word 'MySQL Connections', there is a plus symbol.
 Click it to add a new connection.